syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRotator/navigation-modes.md

 {% endtabs %}

-* `Top` - Sets the position of the navigation bar items to top.
+* `Top` - Sets the position of the navigation bar items to the top.

 {% tabs %}